SimVascular/svFSIplus/tests/cases/stokes/manufactured_solution/README.md

 # **Problem Description**

-Solve 2D Stokes flow problem.
-In this example, the method of manufactured solution is used to demonstrate the accuracy of the software.
+Simulate a 2D Stokes flow problem.
+A manufactured solution is used to demonstrate the accuracy of the simulation.

 <p align="center">
    <img src="./P1P1/l2norm/error_L2_P1P1_bfC0.png" width="600">